JasperBRiedel/minute-coffee/readme.md

 > [!CAUTION]
-> This project is being updated for 2025 delivery.
-Functionality is likely broken and documentation out of date.
+> This project is being updated for 2025.
+Functionality is likely broken and the documentation (including this readme) is out of date.

-# Update tasks

-- [ ] Add validation and sanitisation to all controller methods and endpoints.
-- [ ] Ensure all controllers and endpoints return correct response codes.
-- [ ] Order controller.
-    - [x] Implement ordering flow.
-    - [ ] Implement order management.
-- [ ] Staff authentication.

 # Minute Coffee